 Avignon

-The historic center of Avignon is not too big–I saw a lot in about 48 hours.
-Be sure to visit Les Halles, a food market where you can buy everything from fresh baguette to olives, veggies, cheese, meats, etc. I went and had a coffee since I wasn’t going to stay in Avignon long enough to go grocery shopping but it’s fun to observe life at these local markets.
+Be sure to visit Les Halles, a food market where you can buy everything from fresh baguette to olives, veggies, cheese, meats, etc. I went and had a coffee since I wasn’t going to stay in Avignon long enough to go grocery shopping, but it’s fun to observe life at these local markets.

 Roussillon

-Known as the ochre village because it is situated on top of the world’s largest ochre mine, the colors or Roussillon, from mustard yellow to deep terra cotta and every shade in between have inspired artists for centuries.
+Known as the ochre village because it is situated on top of the world’s largest ochre mine, the colors or Roussillon, from mustard yellow to deep terra cotta and every shade in between, have inspired artists for centuries.

 Pro tip: There are many parking lots but if you arrive early enough you’ll probably be able to park on the street.